Getting Started Azure IoT Data Hub

 Examples of publishing every 2 seconds with each tag value changing every second:

 Option 2 – Use Data Route to Send Data to Azure IoT Hub

 Select Configure >> Tags from the top menu.

 Select your Network Node, either local or remote.

 From the demo tags select the Ramp Tag.

-Select the Target button
+Select the Target tab.

 Enable Write to target.

-Select the Azure IoT Destination type.
+Select the Azure IoT in the Target Type dropdown.

 Select the Driver interface you created.